Out Front Hitting vs Let the Ball Travel?

 Use the Degree of Extension as a Reference Point?

 Contact can occur with the rear elbow slotted (inner zone), with arms at full straight arm extension (outer zone), or in between with partial extension.
-Using extension as the determinant, most coaches define out front as contacting the ball with full (straight arm) extension.
+Using extension as the determinant, define out front as contacting the ball with full (straight arm) extension.
 Full extension requires the rear elbow to move toward the pitcher out of the slot against the hitter’s side.
-Un-slotting back elbow occurs as hands release, and arms extend to contact the ball in the hitting zone’s outer portion.
+Un-slotting back elbow occurs as hands release, and arms extend (straighten) to contact the ball in the hitting zone’s outer portion.

 Party 1 – The Hitter Should Hit the Ball Out Front